Alex James (bassist): Radio

-In 2007, James presented the BBC Radio 4 programme On Your Farm.
-He presents Alex James's Date Night on Classic FM every Saturday at 7-10pm.
+In 2007 James presented the BBC Radio 4 programme On Your Farm.

+He currently hosts Alex James’s Date Night on Classic FM every Saturday evening.

+He previously presented The A-Z of Classic FM Music, which began in 2008 and won a Silver Sony Radio Academy Award for Best Music Programme.

-James presented The A-Z of Classic FM Music.
-The show was named Commercial Radio Programme of the Year at the Arqiva Commercial Radio Awards on 5 June 2009.
-He has also contributed to the show's accompanying memorabilia, writing the foreword to both the book and CD box set, published by Reader's Digest in 2010.
+James also contributed the foreword to the show's accompanying book and CD box set, published by Reader's Digest in 2010.